-The College generally follows a semester system in which the academic year is divided into two instructional semesters with each approximately 16 weeks of instruction.
-An exception to this is semester courses offered in 8-week sessions.
-College courses taught in shorter periods of time than regular semester courses shall meet the same number of hours for both lecture and laboratory as required if offered on a semester basis.
+The College generally follows a semester system in which the academic year is divided into two instructional semesters with each approximately sixteen (16) weeks of instruction.
+An exception to this is semester courses offered in 4, 6, 8, or 12 week sessions.
+College courses offered in these abbreviated sessions will still be required to have the same total number of student engagement hours per credit as full semester 16-week courses.